KorbinJDempsey/WebPagesOnUnlock/README.md

 This is my alternative to opening however many tabs and closing them each day.

 Current goals:
-1. Add delete feature
-2. Clean up the code
+1. Clean up the code